-Level 1 heading, 2" down from top of the page Page numbers flush right Table of Contents Chapter titles are Introduction 1 Chapter I flush to the left margin.
+Level 1 heading, 2" down from top of the page

+Page numbers flush right

+Table of Contents Chapter titles are flush to the left margin.
 Subsequent levels of subheadings are indented 0.5".
-Chapter II Include only Levels 1, 2, and 3 The Somatic Unconscious Concept 12 headings.
-Although these headings are Psychotherapy + Body Therapy: A Complex System......
-17 bolded in the body of the thesis, do not bold them in Unearthing the Complex Through Body Therapy and Depth Psychotherapy 21 the Table of Contents.
-Chapter III Not listed in the Table of Contents are the Title Page, Copyright Page, Signature Page, Abstract.
-Acknowledgments, Dedication, Table of Chapter IV Contents, List of Figures, or List of Tables.
+Chapter I Introduction Area of Interest.
+Guiding Purpose Rationale.
+Methodology.
+Ethical Concerns.
+Overview of Thesis.
+1 3 4 5 6 Include only Levels 1, 2, and 3 headings.
+Although these headings are bolded in the body of the thesis, do not bold them in the Table of Contents.
+Chapter II Literature Review Mind-Body Split in Trauma The Somatic Unconscious Concept Trauma and the Human Brain.
+Somatic Learning Psychotherapy + Body Therapy: A Complex System Meeting a Client in the Subtle Body Realm Unearthing the Complex Through Body Therapy and Depth Psychotherapy Summary 10 12 13 13 16 17 17 19 21 Not listed in the Table of Contents are the Title Page, Copyright Page, Signature Page, Abstract, Acknowledgments, Dedication, Table of Contents, List of Figures, or List of Tables.
+Chapter III Findings and Clinical Application The Night Sea Journey 25 27 30 33 35 37 44 44 44 45 45 References

-List of Illustrations or Figures (required if figures included d in thesis) vi Level 1 heading List of Illustrations A List of Illustrations or Figures (use either term) corresponds to photographs, art work, graphs, and charts, which are all numbered as "Figures" sequentially throughout the thesis.
-Frontispiece Thinness and Her Shadow Figure 1 Three Goddess Figurines Photographs of artifacts.
+List of Illustrations or Figures (required if figures include d in thesis) vi Level 1 heading List of Illustrations A List of Illustrations or Figures (use corresponds to photographs, art work, charts, which are all numbered as "Fig sequentially throughout the thesis. , graphs, and Frontispiece Thinness and Her Shadow V111 Figure 1 Three Goddess Figurines Photographs of artifacts.
 Source: Gimbutas, M. (1989).
 The language of the God 140, & 200.
 Reprinted with permission.
-Figure 2 Magmata Cave Painting. c.
+7 Figure 2 Magmata Cave Painting. c.
 4500-4000 B.C.E."
-Drawing of four figures, detail sketch from cave painting Source: Marler, J. (Ed.)
+Drawing of four figures, detail sketch from cave painti Source: Marler, J. (Ed.)
 (1997).
 From the realm of the anthology in honor of Marija Gimbutas.
-Knowledge, 1314.
-Reprinted with permission. ng.
-Figure 3 Foot Unbinding in China.
+Knowledge, I 314.
+Reprinted with permission. ing. ry information Figure 3 Foot Unbinding in China.
 1888-1890" Photograph from the Peabody Essex Museum, Salem, Source: Ko, D. (1997, March).
-Fashion theory: The Job Body & Culture, 1(1), p.
-13. Reprinted with permission This information is set below the caption, indented Figure 4 1943 - Life Insurance Medical Directors and Act America Average Height and Weight of Men and Won Source: World almanac .
+Fashion theory: The Jos Body & Culture, 1(1), p.
+13. Reprinted with permission information is set below the ca from the left margin and 1" from MA. urnal of Dress , ption, indented .5" Figure 4 1943 - Life Insurance Medical Directors and Act America Average Height and Weight of Men and Wor Source: World almanac .
 (1943).
 World Almanac Book p.
-156. Reprinted with permission. nen Figure 5 1983 - Metropolitan Life Insurance Company Ide Source: Wolfe, S. M., & Public Citizen Health Researce Jones R. D.).
+156. Reprinted with permission. nen 28 Figure 5 1983 - Metropolitan Life Insurance Company Ide Source: Wolfe, S. M., & Public Citizen Health Researce Jones R. D.).
 (1991).
 Women's health alert.
 Reading, M Wesley, p.
-232. Reprinted with permission. ch Group (with Figure 6 1998 - U.S. Department of Agriculture; U.S. Dep Human Services Weight Ranges for Adults Source: World almanac and book of facts .
+232. Reprinted with permission. ch Group (with 29 Figure 6 1998 - U.S. Department of Agriculture; U.S. Dep Human Services Weight Ranges for Adults Source: World almanac and book of facts .
 (1998).
 Wor p.
 260. Reprinted with permission.
-Figure 7 College Fashion Shoot Source: Mademoiselle (August, 1967), p.
-292. Reprinte ed with permission.
+30 Figure 7 College Fashion Shoot Source: Mademoiselle (August, 1967), p.
+292. Reprint 41